ncko/mac-dev-playbook/README.md

 $ export PATH="$HOME/Library/Python/3.8/bin:/opt/homebrew/bin:$PATH"
 ```

-Note: Double check that this path to the Python bin exists.
+> **Note**: Double check that this path to the Python bin exists.
 You may have to play with it and explore a little bit.

 Then update pip and install ansible